peteroupc/classic-wallpaper/uielements.md

 [^3]:  See _The Windows Interface Guidelines for Software Design_.

-[^3a]:  Buttons possessed a 3-D effect in Windows versions 3.0 and 3.1 by default, but not other interface elements.
-The article "Adding 3-D Effects to Controls" describes a library for these versions that gives 3-D effects to more places in an application.
+[^3a]:  Buttons possessed a 3-D look (in that they appear to have depth or elevation) in Windows versions 3.0 and 3.1 by default, but not other interface elements.
+The article "Adding 3-D Effects to Controls" describes a library for these versions that gives 3-D appearances to more places in an application.

 [^3b]:  _Macintosh Human Interface Guidelines_, p.
 207 (according to which the system font in System 7 of the Macintosh Operating System was designed to be legible even when rendered this way).